awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-nlb.md

 **Note**
 You can set the load balancer type only during environment creation using the EB CLI, the Elastic Beanstalk APIs, or `.ebextensions`, such as the one in the example \.ebextensions/network\-load\-balancer\.config\.
 The console does not support this functionality\.

-The EB CLI prompts you to choose a load balancer type when you run `eb create`:
+The EB CLI prompts you to choose a load balancer type when you run `eb create`\.

 ```
 $ eb create